leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 This option configures network settings, which allows CheerpX to communicate over networks.

-## Activity Callbacks
+## Event callbacks

-The `CheerpX.Linux` instance returned by `create` provides methods to register and unregister callbacks for monitoring CPU and disk activity, as well as disk latency.
+The `CheerpX.Linux` instance returned by `create` provides methods to register and unregister callbacks to monitor CPU and disk activity, as well as disk latency.

 ### `registerCallback`